310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Midori sighdrop %}
-Of <em>course</em> it was… Please never recommend it to someone ever again.
+I knew it… Please never recommend it to someone ever again.
 {% endbubble %}

 {% bubble Chiaki curious %}
 Huh?
-But you let it slide just a second ago, because you’re “aware it’s a successful video”…?
+But you let it slide just a moment ago, because “the video is known to the public”…?
 {% endbubble %}

 {% bubble Midori sideeye %}